 26. Listen to what someone else has to say.
 The TED conference never fails to tickle your brain.
 Fortunately, for those without an invite or a few thousand dollars to spare, the best talks are online (including Arianna Huffington: How to Succeed?
 Get More Sleep and Brene Brown: The Power of Vulnerability).

 27. Play a game.
-Our calorie IQ game focuses your mind while giving you the facts.
+Our fitness IQ game focuses your mind while giving you the facts.

 28. Today, don't eat anything processed.
 Too much?
 Then start by going natural just at breakfast.